-The function of the OSC2/CLKOUT pin is determined by the CLKOUTEN bit in Configuration Words.
+The function of the OSC2/CLKOUT pin is determined by the state of the CLKOUTEN bit in Configuration Word 1.

 The internal oscillator block has two independent oscillators and a dedicated Phase-Lock Loop, HFPLL that can produce one of three internal system clock sources.